jdjodrey/js-minis/README.md

 # js-minis
-Some mini (and minimal) old javascript projects of mine from 2014
+Some old mini JavaScript projects of mine from 2014 exploring various things you can do in JS/jQuery

 Includes a card/shape matching game, a simon says game, a stock ticker, and a ping graph